b-inary/holdem-hand-evaluator/scripts/Readme.md

 ## Final Goal

-The final goal is to somehow prepare to be able to evaluate the hand in the following code:
+The final goal is to somehow enable evaluation of the hand in the following code:

 ```rust
 /// - `key`: some unique value that represents 7-card combination